beepscore/OpenGL/iOS examples/ch08_EXAMPLES/Ch8_Notes.md

 # References:
 Book, Buck, Learning OpenGL ES for iOS
 Ch 8 Special Effects p 183-216
 <http://www.cosmicthump.com/learning-op1engl-es-information/>

 ---

 # Results:

-These techniques use 2D images to fool the eye, simpler than 3D geometry
+These techniques use 2D images to fool the eye, simpler than using 3D geometry

 - Skybox
 - Particles